hdchinh/huqua/readme.md

 So I think I can make it simple, when I need to check structure simple, like check new record can save in DB or check number records of a table.

 So I build a simple tool.
-At this time, it works only `macOS` and database `PostgreSQL`.
+At this time, it work only with `PostgreSQL`. :neutral_face: